styled-components/styled-components-website/sections/tooling/babel-plugin.md

 > This option is turned on by default as of v1.6.

-By adding a unique identifier to every styled component this plugin avoids checksum mismatches due to different class generation on the client and on the server.
-If you do not use this plugin and try to server-side render styled-components React will complain.
+By adding a unique identifier to every styled component, this plugin avoids checksum mismatches due to different class generation on the client and on the server.
+If you do not use this plugin and try to server-side render styled-components React will complain with an HTML attribute mismatch warning during rehydration.

 You can disable it if necessary with the `ssr` option: